 Be sure to follow the instructions on your deck cleaner to the letter.
 We soaked the deck with this cleaner and then scrubbed it hard with the brush before it dried up.
 This process took what seemed like hours.

 You’ll want to apply the deck cleaner starting from one corner, so you don’t have to walk over this cleaner.

 Once you are done applying the deck cleaner, you can hose the entire deck down to get any remnants of the cleaner off of your deck.

 Step 6.
 Use wood brightener.

-If you thought that was bad enough, now you will repeat the deck cleaning process with a wood brightener!
-The wood brightener that we used instructions were to spray and let sit for 10-15 min, then scrub, scrub, and scrub with a deck brush.
+If you thought that was bad enough, now you will repeat the deck cleaning process, but this time with a wood brightener!
+The wood brightener that we used instructions were to spray and let it sit for 10-15 min, then scrub, scrub, and scrub with a deck brush.

 Let me tell you, the wood brightener makes a huge difference when you are trying to restore a deck and give it life again.
 Our wood deck looked nearly brand new when we were done, but the deck boards were just bright again.
 Logan kept saying they looked like we got them right off the shelf.